 rm -r /usr/local/src/ModSecurity/

 Then, step 3 should be re-executed to install the updated ModSecurity environment.
-Next, the following command should be executed to copy the example ModSecurity configuration file into the /etc/nginx/modsec/
+Next, the following command should be executed to copy the example ModSecurity configuration file into the /etc/nginx/modsec/ directory.

 cp /usr/local/src/ModSecurity/modsecurity.conf-recommended /etc/nginx/modsec/modsecurity.conf